Samuel-othieno/InstaMedi/README.md

 ## Motivation
 The motivation behind InstaMedi is to deliver medical services to the civilians of Uganda at much cheaper costs, efficiently, and also eradicate some of the challenges the medical system of Uganda has not been able to put right.
 Some of these challenges include:

--- Lack of access to quality and affordable health care, especially in rural areas -- Long waiting times and queues at health facilities -- Inadequate and outdated medical equipment and infrastructure -- Shortage of qualified and skilled health workers
+- Lack of access to quality and affordable health care, especially in rural areas
+- Long waiting times and queues at health facilities
+- Inadequate and outdated medical equipment and infrastructure
+- Shortage of qualified and skilled health workers
--- High prevalence of communicable and non-communicable diseases --Low awareness and utilization of preventive and promotive health services
+- High prevalence of communicable and non-communicable diseases
+- Low awareness and utilization of preventive and promotive health services

 InstaMedi aims to address these challenges by providing a platform where patients can easily and conveniently connect with doctors, get diagnosis and treatment, pay for their services, and access reliable and relevant health information.